Vyral/hugo-balarezo/_drafts/how-agent-networks-work.md

 {% include youtube.html %}

-Today I’m sharing how an agent network may be the best marketing tool you could use.
+<center><em>Today I’m sharing how an agent network may be the best marketing tool you could use.</em></center>

-Today we’ll discuss why agent networks are one of the best active marketing tools to sell homes.
+<br>Today we’ll discuss why agent networks are one of the best active marketing tools to sell homes.

 Let me tell you a story.
 The first week of last December I was finishing up a home sale: full-price offer, 40% down, 21-day escrow, and **when I looked at the name of the agent on the contract, I smiled**.
 Three weeks later we closed, right before Christmas.
 I called the agent, Betty, and thanked her for the offer on my listing and asked how she ended up choosing that house.
 I wanted to know how she went about picking my listing.